jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

   </details>

 **Task**: Open [localhost:8080/topics/flume-logs](http://localhost:8080/topics/flume-logs).
-You should now see the streamed data
+You should now see the streamed data.

-**Optional task**: Set up a new HDFS 2 Sink Connector to ingest the data into HDFS from the `flume-logs` Kafka topic
+**Optional task**: Set up a new HDFS 2 Sink Connector to ingest the data into HDFS from the `flume-logs` Kafka topic.

 ### Exercise 9 - Sqoop
 The objective of this exercise is to ingest a database table into HDFS utilizing Sqoop.